IngeborgGjerde/graphnics/README.md

 ## Paper

-This code is currently being prepared for submission to JOSS.
+This code is currently being prepared for submission to JOSS, titled:

+*Graphnics: Combining networkx and FEniCS to solve network models* by Ingeborg Gjerde

 The paper draft can be found [here.](https://github.com/IngeborgGjerde/graphnics/blob/main/paper/joss.md)